libeanim/inkdrop-admonition/README.md

 ### Spoiler

-The `spoiler` admonition is special as it collapsible, doesn't have an icon and always requires a title:
+The `spoiler` admonition is special as it is collapsible, doesn't have an icon and always requires a title:
 ```
 [[spoiler | Spoiler]]
 | **markdown** content